b-cubed-eu/invasimapr/README.md

 # print(combined)  # display in console
 ```

-This flexibility means you can:

-- Change the order or arrangement of panels
+> **Note**: - In this way you can change the order or arrangement of
-- Replace individual plots with customised versions (e.g., change themes
+> panels - Replace individual plots with customised versions (e.g.,
-  or colours)
-- Combine them with other figures in your workflow
+> change themes or colours) - Combine them with other figures in your
+> workflow

 ------------------------------------------------------------------------

-## 5. Model Abundance as a Function of Traits and Environment
+## 8. Trait-Environment Response

 To evaluate how **species functional traits, environmental conditions**,
 and their **interactions** influence species abundances, we use a